hashicorp/consul-replicate/README.md

 \* = Required parameter

-Additionally. the following options are available for advanced users.
+Additionally, the following options are available for advanced users.
 It is not recommended you change these values unless you have a specific use case.

 |       Option      | Description |
 | ----------------- |------------ |